Peakboard/peakboard.github.io/_administration/12-en-pfadlänge.md

 ![image_1](/assets/images/admin/pathlength/pathlength_01.png)

 A browser window will now open.
-Enter “Administrator” as user name and the password of the Peakboard box.
+Enter “Administrator” as user name and the password of the Peakboard-Box.

-On the left side, choose Processes and then Run command.

-Execute the following command:
+Now select Processes on the left side and then Run command to see a command window in wich you can enter the following command:

 ```
 Reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem /v LongPathsEnabled /t REG_DWORD /d 1 /f